-We commonly get the question, “What happens after chapter 7 bankruptcy?”
-This is understandable, since many have never experienced a bankruptcy before.
+People will often ask, “What happens after chapter 7 bankruptcy?”
+This is understandable since many have never experienced bankruptcy before.
 In addition, many also want to know about the length of time that bankruptcies will stay on their credit report.

 We’ve put together a few answers for those exploring these issues and we outline some practical steps to move forward after a chapter 7 bankruptcy.

 In and of itself, chapter 7 bankruptcy is not an extremely long process.
 Within three to four months after filing, most people can complete the process and obtain a discharge of the qualified debt.

 There are some instances when the process may take a longer period of time.
 More time is added to the process when there are creditor objections when additional documentation is required, or in the instance of more complex cases.
 Also, if the trustee is selling assets the case may remain open until those assets are sold.

 After a chapter 7 bankruptcy, if you continue receiving collection attempts on the discharged debt, make sure to send a copy of your discharge to the creditor.
 If they continue harassing calls or communication, talk to a bankruptcy attorney about possible legal action against the creditor.